jim-daf/jim-daf/README.md

-## Hi there👋 My name is Dimitris Dafnis
+## Hi there👋 My name is Jim

-## I'm a Software Developer with experience in building web applications
+## I'm a Software Developer with experience in building web and desktop applications

-- 🌱 Currently developing a web application about environment
+- 🌱 Currently building a web application about environment
 - 👯 Looking to collaborate with other Software Developers in team projects
-- 🥅 2021 Goals: Implement more open source projects & learn new things
+- 🥅 2021 Goals: Implement more open source projects
 - ⚡ Fun fact: I love playing chess and reading

 ### Connect with me: